apache/directory-fortress-core/README-MULTITENANCY.md

  </addcontainer>
  ```

-4. And when running the fortress load, pass the tenant id as a -D parameter:
+4. When running the fortress ant load, pass the tenant id as a -D parameter on the command line:
  ```
  mvn install -Dload.file=./ldap/setup/MyLoadFile.xml -Dtenant=acme123
  ```